England stunned by Uzbekistan in U17 FIFA World Cup round of 16 | www.lokmattimes.com

 England stunned by Uzbekistan in U17 FIFA World Cup round of 16

-Jakarta, Nov 22 Uzbekistan stunned England 2-1 here at the Jakarta International Stadium (JIS) on Wednesday to enter ...
+Jakarta, Nov 23 Uzbekistan stunned England 2-1 here at the Jakarta International Stadium (JIS) to enter the Under-17 ...

-Jakarta, Nov 22 Uzbekistan stunned England 2-1 here at the Jakarta International Stadium (JIS) on Wednesday to enter the Under-17 FIFA World Cup quarterfinals, thanks to goals from Amirbek Saidov and Lazizbek Mirzaev.
+Jakarta, Nov 23 Uzbekistan stunned England 2-1 here at the Jakarta International Stadium (JIS) to enter the Under-17 FIFA World Cup quarterfinals, thanks to goals from Amirbek Saidov and Lazizbek Mirzaev.

 It was a disappointing exit for England as the Young Lions dominated possession with a total of 20 shots at goal against the central Asian country's 12 shots, reports Xinhua.